Founded by Independent Pharmacists, Serving Independent Pharmacists

 Tim Cooper

-As a U.S. Army Veteran, he values such qualities as loyalty, integrity, and a strong work ethic.
-In his off-time, he loves to spend time with his wife Bonnie of 29-years and his six grandchildren.
-His favorite hobbies include riding his Harley Davidson cross-country and being Santa Claus every year with The El Paso HOG Chapter.
+As a U.S. Army Veteran, he values loyalty, integrity, and a strong work ethic.
+In his off-time, he loves to spend time with his wife Bonnie of 29 years and his six grandchildren.
+His favorite hobbies include riding his Harley Davidson cross-country and being Santa Claus every year with the El Paso HOG Chapter.

 Melissa Ellis

-Melissa’s love and passion for independent pharmacy began from her experience working at a local independent pharmacy on the Central Coast of California at the age of 15.
-She worked her way up to pharmacy technician, to store manager.
+Melissa’s love and passion for independent pharmacies began when she, at the age of 15, worked at a local independent pharmacy on the Central Coast of California.
+She worked her way up to pharmacy technician and store manager.

 In 1992, she went to work for Bergen Brunswig, which we now know as AmerisourceBergen.
-In Melissa’s 25-year career with AmerisourceBergen, she held several different positions.
-Her most recent role was as a sales executive for community and specialty pharmacy.
+In her 25-year career with AmerisourceBergen, Melissa held several different positions.
+Her most recent role was as a sales executive for community and specialty pharmacies.
 Her knowledge and love for Good Neighbor Pharmacy® are inspiring.

-Kimmie has over 15-years of marketing experience acquired from various roles within corporate, nonprofit, and franchising organizations.
-She has worked with B2B brands and consumers on a global scale gaining insight into sales, strategic planning, digital marketing, management, and customer relations best practices.
+Kimmie has over two decades of marketing experience acquired from various corporate, nonprofit, and franchising roles.
+She has worked with B2B brands and consumers globally, gaining insight into sales, strategic planning, digital marketing, management, and best customer relations practices.

-Growing up, Kimmie became exposed to the construction industry from working in and around her father’s business.
-With this background, she took on her initial Marketing roles within custom home-building and wholesale.
-Her knowledge of business acumen began to expand at a very early stage in her career.
+Growing up, Kimmie was exposed to the construction industry by working in and around her father’s business.
+With this background, she took on her initial marketing roles in custom home-building and wholesale.
+Her business acumen began to expand very early in her career.

-Throughout Kimmie’s career journey, and positions held, she’s been fortunate to have worn many hats, built or re-built processes from the ground up, and participated in high-level decision making.
-Above all, Kimmie’s true passion lies in helping others, “I love to interact with individuals; learn about their business, customers, challenges, and how it all affects them.
+Throughout Kimmie’s career journey and positions held, she’s been fortunate to have worn many hats, built or rebuilt processes from the ground up, and participated in high-level decision-making.
+Above all, Kimmie’s true passion lies in helping others: “I love to interact with individuals and learn about their business, customers, challenges, and how they all affect them.
 My joy is offering an action plan, simplified processes, or savings that will truly make a difference while allowing them to focus on their expertise”.
-As WSPC’s Marketing Manager, Kimmie looks forward to growing the brand into an industry leader and developing marketing resources for members.
+As WSPC’s Director of Marketing, Kimmie looks forward to growing the brand into an industry leader and developing marketing resources for members.

-Kimmie is an Alumni of Texas Woman’s University, community volunteer, and resides in Arlington, Texas (Go Cowboys and Texas Rangers!) with her two daughters.
-She enjoys spending time with her family, cheering on her girls playing volleyball, and checking off her bucket-list aspirations.
+Kimmie is an alumnus of Texas Woman’s University, a community volunteer, and resides in Dallas-Fort Worth, Texas (Go Cowboys and Texas Rangers!), with her two daughters.
+She enjoys spending time with her family, cheering on her girl, playing high school/club volleyball and drill team, and checking off her bucket-list aspirations.

 Alex Jaramillo